draperlaboratory/VaderModularFuzzer/docs/distributed_fuzzing.md

 ## Add a Scenario
 Each VMF fuzzer needs to be told how to configure itself for fuzzing your SUT.
 This includes a list of VMF modules to use in constructing the fuzzer, any parameters associated with those modules (such as the path to your SUT), and any initial seed files.
 This set of configuration information is called a `scenario`.

 Because configuration information often is repeated between scenarios, seeds and configuration files are associated with the whole cluster.
-In the `Cluster Files` panel, uploading any seeds and configuration files that you will use in your scenarios.
+In the `Cluster Files` panel, upload any seeds and configuration files that you will use in your scenarios.
 Click `Choose Files` and then `Upload`.

+### Add a Scenario - Ubuntu

-For this example, upload all of the .yaml files that are located in the vmf install folder under [test/config/distributed](../test/config/distributed/), as well as the .bin files in [test/haystackSUT/test-input](../test/ haystackSUT/test-input/).
+For this example, upload all of the .yaml files that are located in the vmf install folder under [test/config/distributed](../test/config/distributed/), as well as the .bin files in [test/haystackSUT/test-input](../test/ haystackSUT/test-input).
 After uploading, the files should be marked as "ON SERVER".

 ![UI Image](./img/UI_ChooseFiles.png)